Cover image by Purrweb UI

 IoT software solutions can be connected with cloud platforms and IoT devices with various protocols (image by Ramotion)

-There are quite a few of them, so when choosing one protocol for your IoT solution, there’s a number of factors that should be taken into account.
+There are quite a few of them, so when choosing one protocol for your IoT solution, there are a number of factors that should be taken into account.
 For instance, bandwidth, connectivity range, power consumption, price, industry, and many others.

 For you to better understand what all these protocols are about, we’ve decided to make a table with the main characteristics of each protocol: